When can I start?

 Do I have to be a member?

-No, but you can only attend two activities as a visitor.
-After that we expect you to become a member.
-(And it will save you having to pay $5 for every activity)
+No, but we ask that visitors who participate in more than three days of activities will then seek to become a full member.
+(And it will save you having to pay $5 per day for every activity)

 What about transport?

-We always share transport to keep costs down.
-When you ring to book in, the leader should ask you if you are prepared to take your car, but it may not be necessary.
+We always share transport where possible to keep costs down.
+When you ring to book in, the leader might ask if you are prepared to take your car.

 How much will it cost?

 If you are a member, the only cost will be the petrol cost which is described below.
-If you are not a member you have to pay $5 for each each activity (which offsets some of our insurance costs).
+If you are not a member you have to pay $5 per day for each each activity (which offsets some of our insurance costs and the everyday costs of running the club – such as web hosting, maintaining equipment etc.).
 Everyone has to pay their share of the petrol costs.

 How is the petrol cost calculated?